dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 went up to profit target but didn't fill then fell back below entry.
-I moved profit target down to BE and it popped back up for the fill DONE long close at breakeven after some downside seen
+I moved profit target down to BE and it popped back up for the fill long close at breakeven after some downside seen
 --------------------------------------------------------------------
 Drawdown distance before: 1732.38
 Acct balance before: 245459.03